-The executive management team helps ensure employees have the equipment, resources, and leadership support required to function effectively.
-TABC's remaining workforce is distributed between the three Deputy Executive Directors, empowering them to engage and manage the agency's 600-plus employees effectively.
-These three components of TABC's core business functions ensure its goals and strategies are accomplished:

-- ★ Business and revenue operations

-- ★ Enforcement

-- ★ Support services

-To effectively lead the employees spread across the state, TABC has divided its offices into five geographic regions.
-A Regional Leadership Team has been entrusted with the responsibilities and accountability for the staff in offices under their leadership.

-Core Business Functions

-1. BUSINESS AND REVENUE OPERATIONS

-The divisions that compose the Business and Revenue Operations component typically assess and collect approximately \$300 million annually for the State of Texas.
-These divisions make up 30% of the TABC workforce and include Licensing, Excise Tax and Marketing Practices, and Ports of Entry.
-Employees in these divisions interface directly with tens of thousands of Texans who are currently or prospectively doing business within the alcoholic beverage industry.

-LICENSING DIVISION

 The Licensing Division investigates and processes applications for all phases of the industry including the manufacture, sale, purchase, transportation, storage, and distribution of alcoholic beverages.
-This is one of the larger divisions within TABC, making up 11% of the TABC workforce with employees in each region across Texas.
+This is one of the larger divisions within TABC, making up 10% of the TABC workforce with employees across all TABC regions in Texas.
 Customer service is a priority for this division, as they are often the first contact a member of the public has with TABC.
-Licensing staff must ensure that each applicant qualifies to hold such license or permit and adheres to all applicable regulatory requirements.
+Licensing staff must ensure that each applicant qualifies to hold a TABC license or permit and adheres to all applicable regulatory requirements.
 Licenses and permits are issued for a period of two years.
 On average, 78,000 licenses and permits are issued each year by the Licensing Division.